Skip to main content

 Level II Fieldwork

-(ACOTE Standards, 2006).
-Level II Fieldwork aims “...to develop competent, entry-level, generalist occupational therapists.”
+(ACOTE Standards, 2018).
+Level II fieldwork aims “…to promote clinical reasoning and reflective practice, transmit the values and beliefs that enable ethical practice, and develop professionalism and competence in career responsibilities.”
 Level II fieldwork must be integral to the program’s curriculum design and must include in-depth experience in delivering occupational therapy services to clients, focusing on the application of purposeful and meaningful occupation and research, administration, and management of occupational therapy services.

 At AU, the Level II experience includes a minimum of two 12-week, full-time experiences for comprehensive exposure to various clients and learning experiences.
 Students are placed in settings to foster diverse experiences for preparation for a generalist therapist.
 All AU OT students must complete at least one Level II FW in physical disabilities setting; students are not allowed to complete both rotations in pediatrics.
 Optional elective fieldwork experiences are also possible in a setting with a specific client population of the student’s choice.